-The Rush Occupational Therapy Doctorate curriculum has been developed to provide a transformative and integrated learning experience.
-A component of transformative learning involves critical self-reflection which encourages examining, questioning, validating and possibly revising previous knowledge so that new perceptions and meanings may evolve
+The RUSH Occupational Therapy Doctorate curriculum has been developed to provide a transformative and integrated learning experience.
+A component of transformative learning involves critical self-reflection which encourages examining, questioning, validating and possibly revising previous knowledge so that new perceptions and meanings may evolve (Cranton, 2006).

-(Cranton, 2006).
 Integrative learning occurs as students connect ideas, concepts, and prior experiences as they reflect on new experiences presented within clinical settings.
-This reflective practice and ongoing self-appraisal is required for ongoing professional development and lifelong learning.
-Therefore, throughout the time in the program students will reflect on the program's student learning outcomes and their progress towards meeting these outcomes.
-Students complete a self-rating of their performance on the student learning outcomes each year as well as a summative outcome reflection as a final assignment in OCC 820.
+This reflective practice and ongoing self-appraisal are required for ongoing professional development and lifelong learning.
+Therefore, throughout the program, students will reflect on its student learning outcomes and their progress towards meeting these.
+Students complete a self-rating of their performance on the student learning outcomes each year and a summative outcome reflection as a final assignment in OCC 820.